sisl/PLite.jl/README.md

 actionq = policy(stateq...)
 ```

 Above, `actionq` takes on the value `"E"`.
 This action makes sense since we're to the west of the midpoint goal for the problem, and moving east would bring us closer to the goal.
 Note that we used the trailing ellipsis `...` to expand `stateq`.
-An equally valid (and probably faster) function call is
+An equally valid function call is

 ```julia
 actionq = policy(12, "no")